rohitdwivedula/mern-admin/README.md

 # Admin Dashboard

 A react admin dashboard to track metrics of a website.
 Made as a part of coursework for Software Engineering (IS F341).
-Template by Crystal (David Tran).
+Template by Crystal (David Tran) released under MIT lisence.

 ## Build Instructions
 *Development*